elidakirigo/elidakirigo/README.md

   <tr>
   <td width="60%">
       <h2>About Me</h2>
-      <p>Web Developer with expertise in JavaScript, React, Angular, SCSS.
+      <p>Web Developer with expertise in JavaScript, React, Angular, and SCSS.
 With several years of industry experience, I have successfully delivered numerous projects, each showcasing my commitment to creating exceptional user experiences.

   My journey in web development began with a strong foundation in JavaScript, enabling me to build robust and interactive web applications.
 I have extensive hands-on experience with React and Angular frameworks, leveraging their power to create dynamic and scalable frontends.